Support WBUR

 " Our hope is for people to come to a safe place, to enjoy Chelsea, to have a positive experience of what Chelsea has become," said Omar Miranda, a co-organizer of the event.
 "It's such a great place to come and enjoy Latino culture, the food, the vibes."

-The fiesta kicks off with the World Cup's opening match on June 11 and will run "the duration of the tournament," according to the city's website.
-Officials said a complete schedule is expected to be announced by the third week of May.
+The fiesta kicks off with the World Cup's opening match on June 11 and will run the duration of the tournament, according to the city's website.
+Click here for more details and the complete Fiesta Fútbol schedule.

 Revere